 Typical charges are between 3% to 5% of the building cost.
 However, the higher the cost of the construction project, the lower the percentage charged.

 Before you draw up and sign a documented agreement between you, as the project manager, and your clients, it is important to decide which form of charging is best suited for the project.
 This is majorly based on the size and the scope of works that will be involved.

 While some projects require less work and are not time-consuming, some other building jobs may drag on for many months.

 Discuss your mode of charging extensively with your client, come to a conclusion that suits you both, and then draw up the agreement.
 Never start working before the two parties are in agreement and some initial payments have been made.

 Why You Need to Hire a Project Manager

-Some clients feel that having to employ the services of a project manager for their building construction is an unnecessary additional expense.
-This is not so.
+Some clients may feel that having to employ the services of a project manager for their building construction is an unnecessary additional expense, but this is not so.

 Hiring a construction manager or management team will greatly reduce the risk of unnecessary delays, overspending, and inability to meet set targets.
 Additionally, a project manager ensures tighter control of your budget and ensures you keep within the expected construction costs.

 With the rate at which people over-spend on their building costs, sometimes by up to 35%, building project management offers the most effective way of keeping your costs down and eliminating losses.